Actions Webhooks

 3. Click on the action to view the source data

-For setup details and SDK-based signature verification, see Receiving Callbacks.
+For setup details, SDK-based signature verification, and payload examples, see Receiving Callbacks.

 Since webhooks require a public URL, use ngrok for local development: